PEARL-Monash/Modularized-Small-Signal-Modeling-of-Grid-Forming-Inverters/README.md

     "Compensated_Generalized_Virtual_Synchronous_Machine", then the file is "CGVSG.mlx".
 This mlx file generate the state-space matrices A, B, C, D of the small-signal model of the GFMI.
 After running the file, you will see that a .mat file generated.
 This .mat file contains the state-space matrices in symbols (not numbers).

+    -   You will see that a .mlx file is self-explanatory and can walk you to understand how the model is generated step-by-step.

 6. Run any other .mlx file, for example, "CGVSG_XR_EA.mlx".
 This file runs a eigenvalue analysis.
 Note that this file uses the state-space matrices of the small-signal model generated in the step 5.